Unity-Technologies/Unity-Robotics-Hub/README.md

 For bugs or other issues, please file a GitHub issue and the Robotics team will investigate the issue as soon as possible.

+## Newsletter

+To get notified about new updates and features, sign up for our newsletter! https://create.unity3d.com/robotics-simulation-newsletter-sign-up

 ## License
 [Apache License 2.0](LICENSE)